ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[RXX]**	Data Orchestration utilized in a BPI MUST be scalable and highly available such that overall system latency is not impacted when volume meaningfully and rapidly changes.

-The BPI Data Orchestration must include the following four logical components:
+The BPI Data Orchestration must include the following four components:

 **[RXX]**	The Data Orchestration Layer utilized in a BPI MUST include a fetcher capability which extracts changes from the data source or another bus component.